 The school/trust accepts no responsibility for mobile phones and other smart devices that are lost, damaged or stolen on school premises or transport, during school visits or trips, or while pupils are travelling to and from school.
 This is made clear to pupils and parents in safeguarding information and on the mobile phone and other smart devices rules displayed in the school’s reception area.

-Confiscated mobile phones and/or other smart devices will be stored in the headteacher’s office in a locked cabinet.
-Confiscated mobile phones and/or other smart devices will be returned to the child’s parents at a prearranged time.
+Confiscated mobile phones and/or other smart devices will be stored in the headteacher’s office in a locked cupboard.
+Confiscated mobile phones and/or other smart devices will be returned to the child’s parents/carers at a prearranged time.

 Schools that confiscate mobile phones and/or other smart devices from pupils become responsible for these, and can be held responsible for loss, theft, or damage.